wing5wong/artisan-whs-static/source/_events/2021-07-25_year-13-prizegiving.md

 ---
-title: Year 13 Prizegiving & Graduation Breakfast
+title: "Year 13 Graduation Breakfast & Prizegiving "
 date: 2021-11-15T20:28:16.816Z
 ---
-YEAR 13 PRIZEGIVING will be held in our School Hall on Tuesday 16 November, starting at 7.00pm, followed by supper in the Library for students and their families.

-Numbers attending is pending – subject to the Covid-19 situation closer to the time.

-Final reports will be issued to students and sent to families via email.

-This is the last day for Year 13 students.

-____________
-____________

 **Class of 2021 Graduation Breakfast**
 Tuesday 16 November at 7:45am
 Eulogy Lounge
 Whanganui Racecourse

-TICKETS are available from Mrs de Smidt at the Dean's House at first break on Tuesday 2 November, Wednesday 3 November and Thursday 4 November.
-Tickets must be individually collected.
+The Graduation breakfast is being held in the Eulogy Lounge at the Whanganui Racecourse and students have had to sign up to receive a ticket of entry.
+They are expected to wear their summer uniform and the start time is 7.45am (have to be there by 8.00am).
+At the conclusion of this event, the Year 13 students have to go home.

 A reminder that the 2021 Record will be given out at the breakfast.

-ENTRY BY TICKET ONLY.
+________________
+________________

+Students are to attend their final Form Time that evening at 6.15pm prior to their Prizegiving.

+YEAR 13 PRIZEGIVING begins at 7.00pm in the School Hall.

+Sadly, due to Covid restrictions parents will be unable to attend any of these prizegivings, but it will be live streamed.

+Final reports will be issued to students and sent to families via email.